Nikosane/Sentrix/README.md

 # Sentrix
-Sentrix is a powerful IDS leveraging machine learning to detect intrusions and anomalies in network traffic.
-Combining signature-based and anomaly-based methods, it ensures robust protection against known and emerging threats, providing reliable, real-time network security.

 ## Objective:
 This project aims to build an Intrusion Detection System (IDS) using machine learning techniques to detect potential intrusions in network traffic.
 The system can be either signature-based (matching known attack patterns) or anomaly-based (detecting deviations from normal behavior).